 The theme of the 2018 University of Michigan Reverend Dr. Martin Luther King Jr., Symposium will be "The Fierce Urgency of Now."

 The keynote memorial lecture for the annual symposium will take place at 10 a.m.
 Jan.
 15 in Hill Auditorium.
-The speaker will be announced at a later date.
+The speaker is actor, author and philanthropist Hill Harper.

 Robert Sellers, vice provost for equity and inclusion and chief diversity officer, said this year's theme "calls us to claim ownership of the challenges we face and not leave it for future generations to address."